 This paper addresses the need for computer forensics education for accounting students.

 While the forensic accounting profession continues to grow, most accounting students do not have exposure to a class in computer forensics.
 To be effective, it is essential that forensic accountants be knowledgeable of and able to apply basic computer forensic skills.
+Forensic knowledge increases the ability to recognize and uncover fraud and helps meet the increased expectation for auditors in recognizing and uncovering fraud.
+These skills are important accountants to considering a career in auditing and especially IT auditing.
+They should also be useful in gaining entry-level positions with federal agencies such as the FBI, IRS and ATF that often use accountants to analyze computer files and digital devices.

 The purpose of this paper is to present the educator with a number of exercises and projects that provide the accounting student with skills important to careers as forensic accountants and IT auditors.
-While students may not emerge from this course as experts in computer forensics they would develop and important competence that would benefit the organization.
-These skills could be extended in a variety of ways through pursuing advanced education in college courses, workshops and self-study tutorials.
+While students may not emerge from this course as experts in computer forensics they will develop a competence that is important to the organization.
+These skills can be extended in a variety of ways through pursuing advanced education in college courses, workshops and self-study tutorials.